5 May 2023 | Version 1.3

 You can reach us via email or phone:

 +61 3 9008 7250

-We hope to discuss any concerns or complaints you have with our policy personally, but if you’re not satisfied with our response you can get in touch with your local data protection authority within Australia, the European Economic Area, the UK, or Switzerland (as applicable) for unresolved complaints.
+We hope to discuss any concerns or complaints you have with our policy personally, but if you are not satisfied with our response, you can contact your local data protection authority within Australia, the European Economic Area, the United Kingdom, or Switzerland (as applicable) for unresolved complaints.

 Changes to this policy